UI-Gurus/tutorials/react.md

   return nextProps.something !== this.props.something
 }
 ```

-OK, we are saying: if There was a change on some prop, let's update our component, but if no change was done, not re-render.
+The above snippet code demonstrate the functioning of this method: If there was a change on some specific prop then the component should be updated, otherwise no update is required.

 #### componentWillUpdate

-Functionally. it is basically the same as `componentWillReceiveProps`, except you are not allowed to call `this.setState`.
-If you were using `shouldComponentUpdate` and needed to do something when props change, this method has change.
-Bu it is probably not going to give you a whole lot of additional utility.
+Functionally it is basically the same as `componentWillReceiveProps`, except it's not allowed to call `this.setState`.
+If  `shouldComponentUpdate` is used and it's necessary to do something when props change, this method has sense.
+But it's probably not going to gives a whole lot of additional utility.

 #### componentDidUpdate

-Here we can do the same stuff we did in `componentDidMount`, reset your layout, redraw your canvas, etc.
+Here the same stuff did in `componentDidMount` can be done, reset the layout, redraw a canvas, etc.

 #### componentWillUnmount

-Here you can cancel any outgoing network requests, or remove all event listeners associated with the component.
+Here any outgoing network requests can be cancelled, or remove all event listeners associated with the component.

 ## Handling Events

-ok, let's define a method in our `APP` component:

 ```javascript
 class App extends Component {